mzaman95/dgmd-e-28-assignment-3/README.md

 **Rules**

 - The game starts with you placing a bet.
-- The dealer will then deal 1 card face up to you and will deal 1 card face up to themselves.
+- The dealer deals you 2 cards face up and deals themselves 1 card face up and 1 card face down.
-- You are then dealt another card face up.
-The dealer will deal another card to themselves but face down.
-- If the total of your 2 cards is 21, then you automatically win one and a half times your bet and you're done for that round.
+- If the total of your 2 cards is 21, then you automatically win one and a half times your bet and you win.
 - Otherwise, the dealer will ask whether you want another card from the deck.
 If you do, say "Hit".
 If you don't want any more cards, say "Stay".
 - There's no limit to how many cards you can ask for but if you hit higher than 21, then you bust.
 - If you stay, then the dealer will reveal their second card.
 If its 16 or under, they have to take another card.
 If its 17 or higher they have to stay with their hand.
 - If the dealer busts, then the player (you) will win twice your bet.
 If the dealer doesn't bust, then only the players whose cards are higher than the dealer wins twice their bet.
 Everyone else loses their initial bet.
-- Then new round begins.

-Counting Poker / Gambling Chips

-Basic Poker Chip Colors and Standard Values
-White, $1
-Red, $5
-Blue, $10
-Green, $25
-Black, $100

-### Requuirements
+### Requirements

 Your second task is to create a page that implements the game of blackjack in which a player plays against a dealer.
 It will be your choice how to implement the game given the